p1ng-request/docs/templates/Pandas/Pandas_ISO_Date_Conversion.md

 **Author:** [Oketunji Oludolapo](https://www.linkedin.com/in/oludolapo-oketunji/)

-This notebook will help you understand how to convert any date to ISO date format.
+**Description:** This notebook provides a guide to converting ISO dates into Pandas-compatible formats.

 ## Input